jatinchawda1503/rally_timings/README.md

 ## 🚀 How It Works

 ### The Concept
 The goal is to coordinate multiple rally leaders with staggered arrival times.
-The delay setting controls how many seconds AFTER the first rally hits, each subsequent rally should arrive.
-Leaders with longer arrival times need to start earlier.
+The "Arrival Offset" controls how many seconds AFTER the first rally hits, each subsequent rally should arrive.
+Leaders with longer march times need to start earlier; leaders with larger offsets arrive later relative to the first hit.

 ### Example Scenario
-- **Leader A**: 300 seconds march time + 0 seconds delay = hits at 300s
+- **Leader A**: 300 seconds march time + 0 seconds offset = hits at 300s
-- **Leader B**: 300 seconds march time + 1 second delay = hits at 301s
+- **Leader B**: 300 seconds march time + 1 second offset = hits at 301s
-- **Leader C**: 300 seconds march time + 2 seconds delay = hits at 302s
+- **Leader C**: 300 seconds march time + 2 seconds offset = hits at 302s

 **Launch Order** (earliest start time first):
 1. Leader A starts immediately (needs 300s to hit at 300s)